Dear Twitter: Stop screwing over your developers.

 Twitter doesn’t want to offend you or lose your users.
 But if you’re a

-little guy, any rogue hacker who knows how to run strings has the
+little guy, any rogue hacker who knows how to run strings

 ability to cause Twitter to suddenly and mysteriously break your